MaLo94/MaLo94/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on the idea of [charkh](www.charkh.io), Especially on different core ideas of using AI models in the productions.

 <!--
 **MaLo94/MaLo94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.